a New Campus Life!

 - Collated Links and Information related to the Novel Coronavirus

-Ritsumeikan University will strive to advance its education, research and student activities in the fall semester and on, while taking thorough measures to prevent the spread of infection and reconciling itself to coexisting with the novel coronavirus, to ensure that its students can lead a fulfilling campus life.
+Ritsumeikan University continues striving to advance its education, research and student activities, while taking thorough measures to prevent the spread of infection and reconciling itself to coexisting with the novel coronavirus, to ensure that its students can lead a fulfilling campus life.

-Our second edition of Manual for Preventing the Spread of COVID-19, titled “Let’s Start a New Campus Life!” has been created to raise awareness and inform students (undergraduate and graduate) about infection prevention measures necessary to ensure a safe and fulfilling campus life.
+Our Ver.
+4 of Manual for Preventing the Spread of COVID-19, titled “Let’s Start a New Campus Life!” has been created to raise awareness and inform students (undergraduate and graduate) about infection prevention measures necessary to ensure a safe and fulfilling campus life.
+We have revised this manual in accordance with the changes to the basic prevention measures based on the new level classifications set by the national government and the revised Ritsumeikan University Action Guidelines (BCP (revised December 15, 2021).

 We urge that you read this Manual thoroughly and each of you take measures that you can.
 Let us all start a new campus life by implementing measures to prevent infection to make your student life more enjoyable and fulfilling.
 Thank you for your understanding and cooperation.

-Each of us is required to practice a “New Campus Lifestyle” which means to implement basic measures for preventing the
+Each of us is required to practice a “New Campus Lifestyle” in which it is vital that everyone strictly adhere to basic rules for preventing the spread of COVID-19 (i.e., properly wearing a mask, striving for Zero C, physical distancing, washing and disinfecting your hands, and gargling).

 It is essential that everyone behaves responsibly “to avoid getting infected” and “not to transmit infection to others” as a means to protect themselves, someone they love, and the society.